-The following is a short introduction to some important methods on this class.
+The following is a short introduction to some important methods on this interface.

-• void initialize(Map anApplicationContext): Initializes an asynchronous client.
+void initialize(Map anApplicationContext): Initializes an asynchronous client.
 Using configuration provided in the given Map object, this method creates a connection to the UIMA-AS Service queue, creates a response queue, and retrieves the service metadata.
 This method blocks until a reply is received from the service or a timeout occurs.
 If a collection reader has been specified, its typesystem is merged with that from the service.
 The combined typesystem is used to create a Cas pool.
 On success the application is notified via the listener's initializationComplete() method, which is called prior to the original call unblocking.
 Asynchronous errors are delivered to the listener's entityProcessComplete() method.
 See Section 4.3, "Application Context Map" [31] for more about the ApplicationContext map.

 - void addStatusCallbackListener(UimaASStatusCallbackListener aListener): Plugs in an application-specific listener.
 The application receives callbacks via methods in this listener class.
 More than one listener can be added. - CAS getCAS(): Requests a new CAS instance from a CAS pool.
 This method blocks until a free instance of CAS is available in the CAS pool.
 Applications that use synchronous sendAndReceive() and getCAS() need to call CAS.reset() before reusing the CAS, or CAS.release() to return it to the CAS pool.
 Applications that use asynchronous sendCAS() and getCAS() must not call CAS.release() nor CAS.reset() unless sendCAS() throws an exception.
 If sendCAS() call is successful, the UIMA AS framework code releases each CAS automatically when a reply is received.
 The framework releases a CAS right after a callback listener entityProcessComplete() completes. - void sendCAS(CAS aCAS): Sends a given CAS for analysis to the UIMA-AS Service.
+The application is notified of responses or timeouts via entityProcessComplete() method. - void sendCAS(CAS aCAS, String serviceTargetId): Sends a given CAS for analysis to a specific instance of a UIMA-AS Service.
+This instance is identified by a serviceTargetId.
 The application is notified of responses or timeouts via entityProcessComplete() method. - void setCollectionReader(CollectionReader aCollectionReader): Plugs in an instantiated CollectionReader instance to use.
 This method must be called before initialize. - void process(): Starts processing a collection using a collection reader.
 The method will block until the CollectionReader finishes processing the entire collection.
 Throws ResourceProcessException if a CollectionReader has not been provided or initialize has not been called. - void collectionProcessingComplete(): Sends a Collection Processing Complete request to the UIMA-AS Analysis Service.
 This call is cascaded down to all delegates; however, if a particular delegate is scaled-out, only one of the instances of the delegate will get this call.
 The method blocks until all of the components that received this call have returned, or a timeout occurs.
-On success or failure, the application is notified via the statusCallbackListener's collectionProcessComplete() method. - void sendAndReceiveCAS(CAS aCAS): Send a CAS, wait for response.
+On success or failure, the application is notified via the statusCallbackListener's collectionProcessComplete() method. - void sendAndReceiveCAS (CAS aCAS): Send a CAS, wait for response.
 On success aCAS contains the analysis results.
 Throws an exception on error.
 Note that this interface cannot be used to interface to a CAS Multiplier service, because it will block until the parent comes back, and any child CASes will be ignored. - void sendAndReceiveCAS(CAS aCAS, List<AnalysisEnginePerformanceMetrics> componentMetricsList): Send a CAS, wait for response.
 On success aCAS contains the analysis results and componentMetricsList contains per Analysis Engine performance breakdown.
 This breakdown shows how much time each Analysis Engine took to analyze the CAS.
 The method throws an exception on error.
 Note that this interface cannot be used to interface to a CAS Multiplier service, because it will block until the parent comes back, and any child CASes will be ignored.